 d) allocate a range of suitable sites in town centres to meet the scale and type of development likely to be needed, looking at least ten years ahead.
-Meeting anticipated needs for retail, leisure, office and other main town centre uses over this period should not be compromised by limited site availability, so town centre boundaries should be kept under review where necessary; e) where suitable and viable town centre sites are not available for main town centre uses, allocate appropriate edge of centre sites that are well connected to the town centre.
-If sufficient edge of centre sites cannot be identified, policies should explain how identified needs can be met in other accessible locations that are well connected to the town centre; and f) recognise that residential development often plays an important role in ensuring the vitality of centres and encourage residential development on
+Meeting anticipated needs for retail, leisure, office and other main town centre uses over this period should not be compromised by limited site availability, so town centre boundaries should be kept under review where necessary;

+e) where suitable and viable town centre sites are not available for main town centre uses, allocate appropriate edge of centre sites that are well connected to the town centre.
+If sufficient edge of centre sites cannot be identified, policies should explain how identified needs can be met in other accessible locations that are well connected to the town centre; and f) recognise that residential development often plays an important role in ensuring the vitality of centres and encourage residential development on appropriate sites.."

-- appropriate sites."
-Por the Local Plan it will need to draw boundaries in order to define the extent - 2.2 For the Local Plan it will need to draw boundaries in order to define the extent of town centres and primary shopping areas, in addition to making clear the range of uses permitted on the ground floor within each of these locations; this will allow the Council to encourage a greater flexibility of uses within both town centres. - 2.3 The National Planning Policy Framework Annex 2 Glossary includes a definition of town centres, primary shopping area and main town centre uses
+2.2 The Local Plan needs to draw boundaries, to define the extent of town centres and primary shopping areas, in addition to making clear the range of uses permitted on the ground floor within each of these locations; this will allow the Council to encourage a greater flexibility of uses within the town centres of Andover and Romsey.

+2.3 The National Planning Policy Framework Annex 2 Glossary includes a definition of town centres, primary shopping area and main town centre uses